rapidsai/ucxx/docs/ucxx/source/configuration.rst

 UCX_MEMTYPE_CACHE
 `````````````````

 This is a UCX Memory optimization which toggles whether UCX library intercepts cu*alloc* calls.
-UCX-Py defaults this value to  ``n``.
+UCXX defaults this value to  ``n``.
 There `known issues <https://github.com/openucx/ucx/wiki/NVIDIA-GPU-Support#known-issues>`_ when using this feature.

 Values: ``n``/``y``

 UCX_CUDA_IPC_CACHE
 ``````````````````

 This is a UCX CUDA Memory optimization which enables/disables a remote endpoint IPC memhandle mapping cache.
-UCX/UCX-Py defaults this value to ``y``
+UCX/UCXX defaults this value to ``y``

 Values: ``n``/``y``